If you are not satisfied with a product or a service that you received, there may be ways for you to resolve your issue:

 5. Take Legal Action.

 Complicated problems and claims involving a substantial amount of money should be reviewed by an attorney.
 To locate an attorney in your local area, you can call the Massachusetts Bar Association's Lawyer Referral Service at 800-392-6164 (in Massachusetts) or 617-338-0500.
-Also, many county bar associations have lawyer referral service programs, so check your local telephone directory.
+Many county bar associations have lawyer referral service programs as well.

 If your income is limited, you may be able to seek help from your local legal services program.
 At least one program serves every city and town in Massachusetts.